UM researchers advocate for long-COVID rehabilitation support

-Two group members, Sandra Webber and Diana Sanchez-Ramirez, have published papers on long COVID over the last few months.
+Two group members, Dr. Sandra Webber and Dr. Diana Sanchez-Ramirez, have published papers on long COVID over the last few months.
 The group is also supported by two research staff, one of whom is also a master’s trainee.

 Thille, an assistant professor of physical therapy, said long-COVID patients may be referred to rehabilitation programs that are not designed to meet their needs, as there are few existing programs for long COVID.